 Your printer and your cartridges need to talk to each other to create a print.
 When a printer manufacturer introduces a firmware update that doesn’t agree with a particular set of compatible cartridges that line of communication gets lost.
 The new printer firmware can’t talk with the cartridges and the printer stops working.
 After this happens most consumers will see a “cartridge problem” message on their display screen which means their printer has stopped recognizing the compatible cartridges.

 Printer manufacturers have been releasing firmware updates that have affected compatible cartridges for decades1, and savvy printer owners that enjoy saving money are sometimes penalized as a result.
 In 2016 an HP® firmware update blocked thousands of printers overnight.
 A slew of public backlash and negative press soon followed, prompting a class action lawsuit that HP settled for $1.5 million2.
-This April, HP released a firmware update that affected a different series of popular cartridges and their related printers, leaving consumers that used low-priced compatible cartridges blindsided.
+In April 2019, HP released a firmware update that affected a different series of popular cartridges and their related printers, leaving consumers that used low-priced compatible cartridges blindsided.
 Unfortunately, these tactics may not be going away anytime soon.
 If you want to continue printing with affordable compatibles, you may want to find a way to protect your printer from future updates.

 How to prevent firmware updates from blocking compatible cartridges